 Increasing engagement in learning

-Save the Children’s new Totara site increased learning engagement among its team in countries around the world.
+Save the Children’s new Totara Learn site increased learning engagement with its charity LMS among its team in countries around the world.
 Around 20,000 people now use the site every year – a significant increase from the previous platform.

 An improved reporting system means organisation-wide or very specific reports on learning uptake can be compiled much more quickly and in one easy-to-access location.
 Administrators in different regions can track usage, progress and achievements more easily.